mpasson/lekkersim/README.md

 For now nothing special.
 Just make sure the folder solver is in PYTHONPATH.
 The package depends on the following python packages:

-- NumPy
+- NumPy (tested on 1.18.2)
+- Pandas (tested on 1.0.3)

 ## Example

 Some example can be found in the jupiter folder.
 For now the file are:

 - **GenSol_intro.ipynb:** Introduction to the standalone package.
+- **Nazca Integration.ipynb:** Example of the integration between Nazca and GenSol
-- **Nazca Integration.ipynb:** In deveopment.
-It will illustrate the building of a simulation starting from a Nazca cell.
+- **Nazca Multiple Polarization.ipynb:** Example of circuit involving multiple polarization from Nazca